hjlllll/Functionalgrasp/Grasptype-brunch/README.md

           python train_ik_model.py

-* We label the grasp type represented by the angles on the train set object, which is the extension of the hand-object representation based on [Toward-Human-Like-Grasp](https://github.com/zhutq-github/Toward-Human-Like-Grasp).
+* We label the grasp type represented by the angles on the object, which is the extension of the hand-object representation based on [Toward-Human-Like-Grasp](https://github.com/zhutq-github/Toward-Human-Like-Grasp).
 * Finally we train the classification network using the modified pointnet network, the reason is to generate the grasp type (represented by angles of dexterous hand) on test set objects.
-The classification accuracy is 95%.
+We obtain 0.8 accuracy on test set to generate piror grasp type and write into our new hand-object representation dataset.
 Run the following code(train/test):

-          python train_classify_grasp.py
-          python test_classify_grasp.py
+          python train_test_classify_grasp.py